RedisLabs/redislabs-docs/content/rc/subscriptions/delete-subscription.md

 1. [Delete all databases]({{< relref "rc/databases/delete-database.md" >}}) from the subscription.

     The number of databases for the subscription is shown in the subscription list.
-You can not delete a subscription until there are zero databases in the subscription.
+You cannot delete a subscription until there are zero databases in the subscription.

     {{<image filename="images/rc/subscription-list-free-no-databases.png" width="75%" alt="The number of databases is shown in the bottom, left of the subscription in the subscription list." >}}{{< /image >}}